oscafrica/documentation/src/GOVERNANCE.md

   - leads to non-viable projects failing quickly, and
   - provides opportunities for other community members.
 - Avoid bureaucracy, i.e., the life cycle should be as informal as possible,
-- Encourage LibreHealth-related projects to be hosted on LibreHealth.io rather than going elsewhere, and
+- Encourage Open Source Community Africa-related projects to be hosted on oscafrica.org rather than going elsewhere, and
 - Set clear expectations to vendors, upstream and downstream projects, and community members.

 ## Principles

 ### Openness

-LibreHealth is open to all individuals in their individual capacities, and provides the same opportunity to all.
+Open Source Community Africa is open to all individuals in their individual capacities, and provides the same opportunity to all.
 Everyone participates with the same rules.
 There are no rules to exclude prima facie any potential individual contributors, which include individuals associated with direct competitors in the marketplace.